 George wrote a lot about Chatterton and transcribed his works over and again; this was not an altruistic endeavour, for he was actually maintaining a trade in transcriptions of Chatterton's works - good on you George!

 One of George's dearest wishes was to be remembered in after-times, so if it hasn't already been granted, he will get his wish in ways he could not possibly have imagined.

 To fulfill George's wishes, all of his known manuscripts, his letters and transcripts etc., will be shown here.
-I will also add, when time allows, my own transcripts of his works, which will facilitate ease of reading, research & search.
+I will also add, when time allows, my own transcripts of some of his works, which will facilitate ease of reading, research & search.